dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

 Right now, the mod is always enabled because we don't have a way to disable it yet.
 So back to the MCM, replace all occurrences of "`"My Mod"`" with "`"Craftable Bandage""`.

-So I'll explain the template code a bit here. `createTemplate()` paired with `template:register()` how you add a page in the Mod Config Menu.
+I'll explain the template code a bit here. `createTemplate()` paired with `template:register()` is how you add a page in the Mod Config Menu.

 `saveOnClose()` is how your config gets changed in the MCM.
 The first argument here is the configPath, the json file name that I mentioned before, and the second argument takes the config table.